Lydian-Des/Lyd-Modules-VCVRack/LydD-Modules/README.md

 Inputs & Paramters::

--Clock - Button advances Sequence by 1.
+- Clock - Button advances Sequence by 1.
- 	- Input Simply determines if input is over 1v, so can be driven by pretty much anything.
+ 	-Input Simply determines if input is over 1v, so can be driven by pretty much anything.
 Is Master Clock.

--Yi-Clock - Normalled to Clock, but allows the breaking apart of the X and Y axes.  ('Yi' just tells you these are spooky     complex numbers).
+- Yi-Clock - Normalled to Clock, but allows the breaking apart of the X and Y axes.  ('Yi' just tells you these are spooky     complex numbers).

--Reset - Button sets step to the chosen start point,
- 	 - If Input goes over 1v, resets to sequence start, and holds it there until input drops below 1v.
+- Reset - Button sets step to the chosen start point, -If Input goes over 1v, resets to sequence start, and holds it there until input drops below 1v.

--Reverse - Button toggles reverse on and off ( might fix input in a similar way ).
+- Reverse - Button toggles reverse on and off ( might fix input in a similar way ).
- 	- Input Reverses sequence as long as input is over 1v.
+ 	-Input Reverses sequence as long as input is over 1v.

--Mutagens(Mut.) - Controls the Z variable in the fractal math, and conceptually mutates the soil to grow different and         stranger Flowers.
+- Mutagens(Mut.) - Controls the Z variable in the fractal math, and conceptually mutates the soil to grow different and         stranger Flowers.
-  - Stacked knobs, Outer controls X(horizontal) and Inner controls Yi(vertical).
+  -Stacked knobs, Outer controls X(horizontal) and Inner controls Yi(vertical).
- 	- inputs accept =/-5v and are added to Knob position.
+ 	-nputs accept =/-5v and are added to Knob position.

--Soil - Controls the C variable in the fractal math, and conceptually chooses which flower in the field you pluck by          location.
+- Soil - Controls the C variable in the fractal math, and conceptually chooses which flower in the field you pluck by          location.
- 	- Knobs in same arrangement as Mutagens.
+ 	-Knobs in same arrangement as Mutagens.
- 	- Inputs accept +/-5v and are added to knob positions.
+ 	-Inputs accept +/-5v and are added to knob positions.

--Petals - controls the exponent in the fractal math, and conceptually presents the recursive nature of the whole thing by     showing that the Field itself is a Flower.
+- Petals - controls the exponent in the fractal math, and conceptually presents the recursive nature of the whole thing by     showing that the Field itself is a Flower.
- 	- Inputs accept +/-5v (takes the absolute value of the input) and are added to the Knob.
+ 	-Inputs accept +/-5v (takes the absolute value of the input) and are added to the Knob.

--Start - chooses the starting point of the sequence, up to 128.
+- Start - chooses the starting point of the sequence, up to 128.
- 	- Input replaces Knob, and accepts +/-5v but simply cuts out negative voltages.
+ 	-Input replaces Knob, and accepts +/-5v but simply cuts out negative voltages.

--Length - chooses the length of the sequence, up to 128 (sequence wraps around to 0 at the end).
+- Length - chooses the length of the sequence, up to 128 (sequence wraps around to 0 at the end).
- 	- Input replaces Knob, and accepts +/-5v but simply cuts out negative voltages.
+ 	-Input replaces Knob, and accepts +/-5v but simply cuts out negative voltages.

--Smooth - slews the X and Y outputs respectively (also affects sum and magnitude in Aux).
+- Smooth - slews the X and Y outputs respectively (also affects sum and magnitude in Aux).
 Max Slew is based on clock speed.
  	-Inputs replace Knobs, and accept +/-5v but simply cut out negative voltages.

--Move - Does what it says, but to the whole screen instead of just the point like Soil.
+- Move - Does what it says, but to the whole screen instead of just the point like Soil.
- 	- Stacked Knobs in the same configuration.
+ 	-Stacked Knobs in the same configuration.

--Zoom - Zooms in on the center of the screen, up to 50x.
+- Zoom - Zooms in on the center of the screen, up to 50x.
--secret button under the Move knob - chooses visual styles, including Buddhabrot, which is a literal show of all(most of)     the sequences the exist.
+- secret button under the Move knob - chooses visual styles, including Buddhabrot, which is a literal show of all(most of)     the sequences the exist.

--Fractal - chooses from between 6 different fractals, all variations of the Mandelbrot (one day they may all have their own     tuning attributes or something to make them more unique).
+- Fractal - chooses from between 6 different fractals, all variations of the Mandelbrot (one day they may all have their      own tuning attributes or something to make them more unique).

--Julia - enters Julia mode for whatever fractal has been chosen (very pretty).
+- Julia - enters Julia mode for whatever fractal has been chosen (very pretty).

--(up arrow close to Soil knob) - takes whatever location is chosen and copies it to the Move knob such that that point is     Centered (sets Soil knobs to 0 so sequence stays put).
+- (up arrow close to Soil knob) - takes whatever location is chosen and copies it to the Move knob such that that point is     Centered (sets Soil knobs to 0 so sequence stays put).

--(down arrow close to Z knob) - takes Move knob location and maps it to the Z knob (useful to find a Julia set of a           particular location easily).
+- (down arrow close to Z knob) - takes Move knob location and maps it to the Z knob (useful to find a Julia set of a           particular location easily).

--Aux type Button - cycles through Aux types listed above.
+- Aux type Button - cycles through Aux types listed above.

--Mirror Y - Flips the Y axis (difference is more pronounced in asymmetrical fractals, but needs some fixing anyway).
+- Mirror Y - Flips the Y axis (difference is more pronounced in asymmetrical fractals, but needs some fixing anyway).

--Invert - Flips X and Y outputs around 0 (You're playing that Bach upside Down!).
+- Invert - Flips X and Y outputs around 0 (You're playing that Bach upside Down!).

 ::Mom and Dad::